gsa-oes/office-of-evaluation-sciences/_team/kara-beck.md

 **What's one of the most exciting things you've worked on at OES?**

-In addition to planning the 2019 annual event, I have had the chance to work on an exciting project aimed at reducing concurrent opioid and benzodiazepine prescribing in the context of the National Capital Region Military Health System.
+In addition to planning the <a href="https://oes.gsa.gov/annualevent/">2019 annual event</a>, I have had the chance to work on an exciting project aimed at reducing concurrent opioid and benzodiazepine prescribing in the context of the National Capital Region Military Health System.